Our process for the perfect corporate video

 Corporate video writing second person

-To keep your script focused on what your viewers care about, I like to write in the second person as much as possible.
+To keep your script focused on your viewers, I like to write in the second person.

 This is using words like ‘you’ and ‘your’ more often than first-person words like ‘we,’ ‘us’ and ‘our.’